ArnavN0tiyal/Main-Repository-C-/README.md

 Amateur java developer
 -------------------------------

 Hi!
 My name is Arnav Notiyal.
-I like coding in java and c++.
-Though I don't have any job \*because I am not at the age to have one\* still I try my best to make something cool.
+I like coding in java because I like its syntax as I am coming from c++ making it familiar and easy

 * 🌍  I'm based in India
 * ✉️  You can contact me at [arnavnotiyal77@gmail.com](mailto:arnavnotiyal77@gmail.com)